 - PROMPT (PROMPTS for Restructuring Oral Muscular Phonetic Targets)

 - Sequential Oral Sensory (SOS) Approach to Feeding

 Intervention techniques are determined by the autism team based on the needs of the child and family.

 The Interdisciplinary Autism Team

-The Clinical Supervisor is both a registered Psychologist and a member of the College of Psychologists of Ontario; or, a registered regulated health professional in Ontario and a Board Certified Behaviour Analyst.
+The Clinical Supervisor is both a registered Psychologist and a member of the College of Psychologists of Ontario; or a Board Certified Behaviour Analyst.
 The clinical supervisor provides clinical guidance and mentorship to the Supervising Therapists and oversees 1to1 Therapy’s clinical practice.
 For privately funded clients, a Psychologist or clinical supervisor is not required.
-However, a Psychologist is available to provide clinical oversight to your child’s intervention program at an additional fee.
-Client’s receiving Direct Funding from the Ontario Autism Program (OAP) require supervision from a Psychologist.
+However, a Psychologist or Board Certified Behaviour Analyst is available to provide clinical oversight to your child’s intervention program.
+Client’s receiving Direct Funding from the Ontario Autism Program (OAP) require supervision from a clinical supervisor.

 Supervising Therapists (ST) are Board Certified Behaviour Analysts (BCBA), Board Certified Assistant Behaviour Analysts (BCaBA) or a highly trained Behavioural Consultants under the supervision of a BCBA.
 Supervising Therapists are responsible for overseeing the child’s treatment program.
 Supervising Therapists provide parent training, monitor progress of the child, supervise and train the Instructor Therapists, and act as a clinical liaison, at the request of the parents, with community agencies/schools.